novacellus/pontificalia/README.md

 # Processing liturgical texts
-A collection of not quite scripts for processing and analysis of liturgical sources.
+A collection of not quite ready scripts for processing and analysis of liturgical sources.

 ## docs
 The folder contains: